Human Rights Initiative of North Texas (HRI)

 --HRI legal teams continue to fight for just and compassionate outcomes for our clients despite the challenges of an immense backlog and anti-immigrant policies;

---Our Access Fund reduces barriers, underwriting employment authorization and other application fees, language services, and transportation to and from essential services;
+--Our Access Fund reduces barriers, underwriting employment authorization and other application fees, language services, and transportation to and from essential services.

-At HRI, we know that community means supporting each other when human rights are threatened.
 Join us and give your generous gift today!

 Equity Statement